kamipatel/cdp-ingestion-starter-pack/README.md

 ## Test using a python based notebook
 > Demo use-case
-In the External_Lead DLO, create Leads using streaming API => fetch the data using query API -> enrich the data using hard-coded logic and push the enriched data back to the DLO using bulk API
+- In the External_Lead DLO, create Leads using streaming API -> fetch the data using query API -> enrich the data using hard-coded logic -> push the enriched data back to the DLO using bulk API

 > Option 1: Test the wrapper functions by duplicating the deepnote notebook
 - Update the event values in the notebook